 Issues.
 Sign Language is their preferred means of communication.
-The school accommodates them in one or two tutor groups in each year with British Sign Language communicators in every lesson, who plan with each subject teacher.
-However, in mathematics, some deaf pupils in Year 10 are finding the abstract nature of algebra difficult to comprehend.
-What reasonable adjustments can the school make to deal with this issue?
+The school accommodates them in one or two tutor groups in each year with British Sign Language communicators in every lesson, who plan with each subject

-Reasonable Adjustments.
-The school also has two deaf instructors to develop the pupils' sign language skills.
+Reasonable Adjustments The school also has two deaf instructors to develop the pupils' sign language skills.
 They run a weekly withdrawal group from one Maths lesson where they explain the concepts of algebra in a way that deaf pupils can understand.
-Outcome.
-This has led to increased engagement and achievement in mathematics for deaf Yr 10 pupil
+Outcome This has led to increased engagement and achievement in mathematics for deaf Yr.
+10 pupil secondary school. resourced has opted for Desian and well clear responds to supervision. under What that Jenna can complete the teaching assistants allocated to Their role is to assist and work to maintain safety issues.
+They work as amenuensis to write down what Jenna tells them of the theory of her course work and take digital pictures of her food products.
+Jenna plans what she needs for her meals in advance with the teacher who advises her if it may be too ambitious.
+Outcome Jenna is making good progress and will get her GCSE.

-7. Issues.
-Jenna is in Year 10 and attends a resourced secondary school.
-Jenna has significant learning difficulties and has opted for Design and Technology GCSE, Food Technology.
-She responds well to clear instructions and is able to work independently under supervision.
-What reasonable adjustments are necessary so that Jenna can complete the course successfully?
+7. Issues Jenna is in Year 10 and attends a Jenna has significant learning difficulties and Technology GCSE, Food Technology.
+She instructions and is able to work independently reasonable adjustments are necessary so course successfully?